 - There’s an unexplained jump in your heating bills

-Having furnace troubles?
-Call Yazd today.
-We’ll send a qualified professional to your home, at no cost to you, to explain how our high efficiency, multi stage and variable speed furnaces can make all the difference in your comfort this winter.
+If you are having problems with your furnace, call Yazd today.
+We will send a qualified professional to your home, at no cost to you, to explain how our high efficiency, multi-stage, and variable speed furnaces can make all the difference in your home this winter.

 What You Should Know about Furnaces and Energy Efficiency

-Not all furnaces are created equal.
-Some furnaces are much more energy-efficient than others, which can save you money on heating in the long run.
-To get the most out of your investment, it’s important to understand how a furnace’s efficiency is determined and rated.
+Not all furnaces are created equally.
+Some furnaces are energy-efficient and will save you money in the future.
+To get the most out of your furnace investment, it’s important for you to understand how your furnace’s efficiency is determined and rated.